KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/css-guide/3-writing-ways-of-css.md

 ## Refs
-You can check the pros and cons of each styling way. **But currently it is enough to know there is 3 ways of writing CSS.**
+You can check the pros and cons of each styling way. **But currently it is just enough to know there is 3 ways of writing CSS.**
 - https://www.w3schools.com/css/css_howto.asp
 - https://www.hostinger.com/tutorials/difference-between-inline-external-and-internal-css
 - https://www.inmotionhosting.com/support/email/outlook/using-css/linking-your-css-to-your-website